 It was so foggy and rained the whole time we were there, but WOW!
 It was beautiful!

-We stayed at this adorable Airbnb called the Little Green Cabin.
+We stayed at an adorable Airbnb.
 It was definitely the perfect place to be cuddled up inside reading all day (when we weren't playing around with photography outside between breaks in the rain).
 The cabin was so aesthetically pleasing that I really didn’t mind being inside 90% of the time.
 Even our little pup Emjay had a blast just hanging out with us!

 On our last night there, it snowed!
 We got a little worried about the roads being frozen, but the next morning the beautiful sun came out.
 When I thought this cabin couldn’t get any prettier…it did.

 I realized that I hadn’t read a good book just for fun in almost a year.